wesleylnaraujo/macos-tools-mcp-server/README.md

 - File paths are validated and normalized
 - Sensitive directories can be excluded via configuration
 - Rate limiting prevents resource exhaustion

-## Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License